 Despite a 1% increase in total revenue, the bank’s net income declined by 12%, with profits from banking operations in both the global and US consumer markets falling.
 However, as in the previous quarter, the investment segment continued to show positive momentum, helping to offset the negative impact of the banking services sector.

-Bank of America Corporation released its Q4 2024 results on 16 January 2025.
+Bank of America Corporation released its Q4 2024 financial results on 16 January 2025.
 The key report highlights, compared to the corresponding period of 2023, are outlined below:

 Revenue by segment: